EvgeniyJeka/Creditto/TESTS_SYSTEM.md

 There are several groups of tests defined in <b>pytest.ini</b>:

-  - sanity: sanity tests
+  - sanity: sanity tests, verifying Bid and Offer placement, verifying other REST API methods

-  - end2end: end to end tests, full flow
+  - end2end: end to end tests, performing a full flow, verifying matching logic is applied correctly

-  - functional: tests that verify a specific system functionality
+  - functional: tests that verify a specific system functionality in each test

   - kafka: tests that verify Kafka messages content, while messages are consumed directly from Kafka

-  - negative: negative tests
+  - negative: negative tests, verifying system behaviour on invalid input, verifying incoming HTTP requests are validated

   - container: all tests that can run in docker container

   - recovery: tests that verify services behaviour after docker container restart and recovery flow

-All tests, except for 'recovery' can run in Docker container.
+All tests, except for 'recovery' can run in a Docker container.
 A test can be part of several groups - for example, the 'container' group includes all tests that can run in docker container, all except for 'recovery'.
-Each test is marked with a PyTest annotation ..
+Each test is marked with a PyTest annotation, so the group of executed tests can be selected on each test run.

 # 4 How To